GD(LOCAL) - COMMUNITY EXPRESSION AND USE OF COLLEGE FACILITIES

 - Abide by all laws, policies, and procedures, including, but not limited to, those prohibiting the use, sale, or possession of alcoholic beverages, illegal drugs, and firearms, and the use of tobacco products or e-cigarettes on College District property; [See CHF and GDA]

-- Make no alteration, temporary or permanent, to College District property without prior written consent from the College President; and
+- Make no alteration, temporary or permanent, to College District property without prior written consent from the vice president for operations, chief operations officer; and

 - Be responsible for the cost of repairing any damages incurred during use and shall be required to indemnify the College District for the cost of any such repairs.